What is this subject about

 What can the course lead to in terms of higher education and future careers?

-With regard to progression, this course does not guarantee a career in the media industry, but many students do go on to read media or film at university.
+With regard to progression, this course does not guarantee a career in the media industry, but many students do go on to read media or film degrees at university.
 It also provides a good analytical and creative A Level which would support other subjects for university entry.
-Students who have studied A Level Media Studies have gone on to study a wide variety of subjects at university.
+Students who have studied A Level Media Studies have gone on to study a wide variety of degree subjects and some have gone on to apprenticeships.

 What are the formal entry requirements for this course?